nefarius/vicius/README.md

 - [ ] Postpone update dialog popping up if the product is currently in use
 - [ ] Add [Authenticode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) signature checks
 - [ ] Allow using a HTTP proxy address via configuration
+- [ ] Support environment variables or custom placeholders in path strings and alike

 ## Sources & 3rd party credits